guardian/contributions-ticker-calculator/README.md

 1. `fact_aquisition_event` for contributions.
 This table has live acquisitions data, and so contributions will be added to the ticker throughout the day.
 2. `fact_holding_acquisition` for SupporterPlus and ThreeTier.
 This table is only updated daily, so these acquisitions will only be added to the ticker once a day.
 This is because the `amount` isn't available in the live `fact_aquisition_event` table.

 We also count acquisitions twice if the billing period is monthly and two payments will be made during the campaign.
-This assumes no campaign runs for more than 1 month.
+This assumes no campaign runs for more than 2 months.

 ### Testing